chenheinrich/Cosmo_Inference/README.md

-# SphereLikes
+# Spherex Simulated Likelihood Analysis

-SphereLikes is a python package for the [SPHEREx](https://spherex.caltech.edu/) simulated likelihood anaysis.
+This is a python package for the [SPHEREx](https://spherex.caltech.edu/) simulated likelihood anaysis.
 It requires the MCMC sampler [Cobaya](https://cobaya.readthedocs.io/en/latest/index.html) to run.

 ## Install Requirements